 The last 5 day fast I did was back in November, and it was taxing to say the least.
 I certainly didn’t feel in a rush to do another one.
 However, this time around, I felt much more functional throughout the fast – and can see a way to make this a more regular thing.
 Regular being something in the order of twice per year.

 Exiting The Fast + Ketosis

 Probably the worst part of the fast this time was the exit.
 I think it comes down to the harsh way I went from nutritional ketosis, to consuming reasonably high levels of carbohydrates.
 In retrospect, I’d probably prepare a meal with some fatty meat + vegetables.
-That way it fulfils the need I have to *eat everything*, but won’t cause such a harsh crash after.
+That way it fulfills the need I have to *eat everything*, but won’t cause such a harsh crash after.

 I’ve never been a strong believer in living in ketosis, and I’m still not.
-But there’s something about seeing the effect on your body when it goes from ketosis to glucose burning, that makes you question if you’re doing it a favour!
+But there’s something about seeing the effect on your body when it goes from ketosis to glucose burning, that makes you question if you’re doing it a favor!

 There’s a few points from this experiment I’d like to learn more about:

 - Evening of day 3 I was still producing ketones, but out of nutritional ketosis.
 Morning of day 4 I was back in nutritional ketosis.
 What effect does coming out of nutritional ketosis have on the overall efficacy of the fast?